sys4/tlsrpt-reporter/docker/MULTI_COLLECTOR_REPORTING.md

 # running multiple collector and one central reporter

-A larger organization may want to collect TLSRPT data on many MTA hosts and collect these data on a centralized reporting instance.
+A larger organization may want to collect TLSRPT data on many MTA hosts and collect these data on one central reporting instance.
 This document describes the setup.

 ```text
       MTA 1                    MTA 2               ...
 MTA n